-Resources for TSR's legacy AD&D
+Resources for TSR's legacy AD&D (designed for 2nd Edition)

 I spent many years playing TSR games.
 AD&D was the first RPG I ever played and the second one I ran as a Dungeon Master/Game Master/Storyteller.